euroledger/capena/README.md

 # Feedback API Quickstart

+This application (demo) consists of a React front end client, and an expressjs server.
+The server uses third party nodejs clients to access eBay and Etsy APIs.
+These clients are @hendt/ebay-api and etsy-js respectively.

+The Aries SSI agent communication uses the streetcred API.

+# ExpressJS eBay and Etsy

 There are two express modules which allow feedback to be imported from ebay and etsy.
 These are in /routes/ebay and /routes/etsy.

 # Ebay Feedback API